 spring play.
 But an incredible community service experience emerged when Cincinnati Children's Hospital reached out to ask cast members to provide the vocals for their COVID-19 public service announcement.

 "The students and their director, Katie Arber, were honored to be able to share their talent with such an esteemed community organization as Cincinnati Children's Hospital,” shared Superintendent House.

 situation cultivated communitywide collaboration, adaptability, and empathy as students had the opportunity to contribute to the needs of their community.

-As we emerge from this crisis, the gap in academic achievement
+As we emerge from this crisis, the gap in academic content mastery

 is not the only problem we must solve.
-We must also address the gap in deeper learning: the acquisition of 21st century skills and mindsets.
+We must also address the gap in deeper learning: the acquisition of 21st century, transferable skills and mindsets.
 There is much at stake if we emerge without a renewed education system.